 This additional mode allows ski bindings to respond to lateral loads centered on the inside edge of ski, close to and at the rear of the center of the boot heel.

-These loads result in a combination of valgus and inward rotational moments [torques] on the knee.
+These loads result in a combination of valgus and inward rotational [torques] on the knee.

-Conventional bindings cannot respond appropriately, and clinical trials with new ski bindings should be designed to verify this thesis."—SITEMSH Position Statement,
+Conventional bindings cannot respond appropriately, and clinical trials with new ski bindings should be designed to verify this thesis."

-Rick Howell has parlayed his business and engineering education; ski racing background; professional marketing, manufacturing and distribution management experience; long and repeated history of consumer product development success; specialty ski-binding engineering know-how; newly-patented intellectual property; pro bono scientific research on the validation of the ACL-friendly function; and freshly-tested positive legal outcome (on the contracts) — to introduce new Howell SkiBindings.
+Rick Howell has parlayed his youth's calling; business and engineering education; ski racing; corporate marketing, manufacturing and distribution management experience in the category of ski-bindings; long and repeated history of consumer product development success; specialty ski-binding engineering know-how; newly-patented intellectual property; and pro bono scientific research on the validation of the ACL-friendly function — to develop new Howell SkiBindings.

 It was inevitable.

-New Howell 880 Pro — delivers powerful anti-pre-release.
+New Howell 880 Pro Powerful anti-pre-release.
 Never-before-seen edge-control.
 Liteness.
 Durability.
-17mm low stand-height.
-'And a 3rd-mode of lateral heel release to provide ACL-friendly skiing.
+Patented 17mm low stand-height.
+'And a 3rd-mode of lateral heel release that might provide ACL-friendly skiing.

 "If Rick's bindings do everything ordinary bindings do — and if there might also be the possibility of mitigating ACL-injury — why wouldn't you ski them?"